This was a trail camera capture for the ages.

 What transpires is a fascinating compilation of video clips that span nearly a month from the first time the bear emerges in February to when he leaves the den for good.

-On a side note, it's pretty interesting how that coyote waited until after the bear finally left for good before swinging by to investigate the den up close.
+On another side note, it's pretty interesting how that coyote waited until after the bear finally left for good before swinging by to investigate the den up close.